-Of these, the carotenoids are the most interesting.
+Of these, the carotenoids are the most interesting antioxidants in alkaline foods.
 Impressively beneficial to our health carotenoids are highly researched and get a lot of attention in the health field…and bell peppers contain over 30 different members of the carotenoid nutrient family.
 The only other food that is close to this is tomato…and all other foods are also-rans.

 Bell peppers have shown up in research relating to decreasing the risk of cardiovascular disease, type II diabetes, macular degeneration, cancer, inflammation and more.

 Alongside these lesser-known or more complex-named antioxidants, and of all the most alkaline foods – bell pepper is one of, if not the best food source of the more common antioxidants: vitamin C, vitamin A, and vitamin E.